 Can I use chicken thigh?

-Yes, you can use chicken thigh in place of the chicken breast in this recipe.
+You can use chicken thigh instead of the chicken breast in this recipe.
 I recommend buying skinless and boneless chicken thighs so they are easy to cut up.

 Can I make it less spicy?

-Can I serve it in a bowl, not in lettuce wraps?
+Can I serve chicken bulgogi in a bowl, not in lettuce wraps?

 Yes!
-Feel free to serve this chicken bulgogi in a rice or noodle bowl with a side of roasted or steamed vegetables.
+Feel free to serve this chicken bulgogi in a rice or noodle bowl with roasted or steamed vegetables.

 How to store and reheat leftovers:

-Storing: For best results, store leftover spicy chicken bulgogi in airtight containers in the fridge for up to 4 days.
+Storing: For best results, keep leftover spicy chicken bulgogi in airtight containers in the fridge for up to 4 days.
 Store the rice and lettuce wraps separately.

 If you loved this recipe, try these next!